 Want a faster and more consistent method for using sharpening stones?
 Check out our best selling sharpening stone system.

-This is a water stone, which is known as the best knife sharpening stone.
+This is a water stone, which is often regarded as the best type of knife sharpening stone.
 It is a type of synthetic stone used to sharpen cutting tools and knives.
 It measures about 8.5″ x 3.2″ x 1.2.”
 It also weighs about 1.2 lbs.
 This particular stone has both 220-grit and 1000-grit sides that make for quality steel honing.
 Unlike other stones, this one does not require cleaning with oil lubrication.
 It cleans easily and stays lubricated with just water.
 This contributes to its sharpening requiring less pressure than a regular oil stone.
 It also comes with a plastic blue hinged box with slip-proof rubber feet.
 The box has notches that help hold the stone in place while sharpening.

 The water stone originated in Japan, which is why it is referred to as “Japanese-style.”
 The original stones were natural, but this description now applies to both natural and synthetic stones.
 Synthetic water stone is made from a combination of bonding agents and graded abrasives with even particles that are molded and surface refined.
 This makes their grit finer and softer than oil stones.
 That is why water lubrication is enough.
 This stone also complies with the JIS, or Japanese Industrial Standard, which is the standard for water stones.